pac12/drupal-test/README.md

 ##### Create a Drupal Behavior
 1. In the `filtered-videos.js` file, add a new Drupal behavior.
   * Wrap the behavior in a javascript closure that passes a reference to jQuery.
-2. When the button in the template is clicked, display a list of videos then hide the button.
+2. When the button in the template is clicked, display a list of videos, then hide the button.
   * Use the VOD API to fetch a list of videos via AJAX.
     * http://docs.pac12v3.apiary.io/#reference/vod